alexfcoding/NeuralLibrary/README.md

 - Neural network models creation with variable structure in object oriented style
 - Neural networks training with with a given learning rate, iterations, epochs, input signals
-- Three demo learning modes included:
+- Four demo learning modes included:
   - Training models to recognize images with rotation.
 MNIST handwritten digits database tested (png images)
   - Training models to recognize noisy sinusoidal signals
   - Drawing with mouse in interactive mode to train model recognition of any kind of user paintings
+  - Signal approximation test
 - Validation with real-time monitoring of errors, weights values and neuron outputs on charts
 - Saving pre-trained models to .mdl file at any training state
 - Loading pre-trained models from files